adamm13/weather-app/README.md

 ## Features

-- Background changes if weather is warmer than 16 degrees.
+- Background changes if weather above or below 16 degrees celsius.

-- Shows the Type of weather (Rain, Clear, CLoudy, Fog, etc.)
+- Shows the Type of weather (Rain, Clear, Clouds, Fog, etc.)

-- Built for Mobile
+- Built and optimized for mobile devices.

 ---